dlpy19/face_clipping_based_on_YOLO_v3/README.md

 # YOLO-v3 Face detection.
 ## This code is used for detecting and clipping human faces in batch of images and save the clipped faces in a separate folder for other usage.
-## It also resize the clipped faces with respict to ratio to a custom size.
+## It also resize the clipped faces with respect to ratio to a custom size.

 ## Prerequisites